 Sailing on, deeper into Scoresbysund you’ll encounter massive icebergs and an ancient Thule settlement as we approach Sydkap and Øfjord.
 The scenery here is something you can’t even imagine, with towering mountain sides and hundreds of apartment size icebergs playing tricks with your sense of perception.

 Pushing onward, your expedition will come to Rypefjord and Kap Hofmann Halvø.
 We will keep our eyes peeled for sightings of rare blue icebergs, which are more normally seen in the Antarctic.
 With binoculars in hand, birders should keep watch for Wheatears, Snow Buntings and Ravens at Rypefjord.

 At Cape Hofmann Halvø we’ll have our best chance for closer encounters with grazing Musk Oxen and enjoy a final hike out on the colorful tundra.

 Meals included: 2 breakfasts, 2 lunches, 2 dinners

 Our homeward journey takes us back across the Denmark Strait, where you may spot white-beaked dolphins, and humpback, minke and even blue whales.
 Birders should keep watch for kittiwakes, gannets, guillemots, fulmars and razorbills.

 Meals included: 1 breakfast

-Your Greenland adventure comes to an end as you enter port in Reykjavik.
+The ship docks in the northern town of Akureyri.
+Your Greenland adventure comes to an end after a short flight to Reykjavik.
 If you have time, stick around and explore this great city.

 Vaccinations may be required for this trip.
 Please talk to your doctor about the up-to-date information for this region.
 We're travel experts, not doctors and defer to the medicos when it comes to inoculations.Visas and Permits